MRaflyH/TA-STI/DECISIONS.md

 generated-only `environment-lock.txt` beside it. v1's D-41 was caused by two files disagreeing after one was hand-edited, not by there being two.

+**O-3 — Permanently dead cells, and the asymmetry is one-sided.** 6 of 30
+tropis cells never flash in 61 368 hours; **0 of 56 subtropis cells**
+**[measured]**.
+All six sit in the two extreme latitude rows, none in the interior — consistent with `snapped_bbox` rounding the box outward past the extent the strike data covers.

-**O-3 — Permanently dead cells.** 6 of 30 tropis cells never flash. `lat` and `lon` are candidate predictors, so a model can learn "this coordinate is always zero" and score well without learning any meteorology — and that rule cannot transfer to Florida, so it inflates within-domain performance and depresses cross-domain, which is the number this thesis reports.
+`lat` and `lon` are candidate predictors, so a model can learn "this coordinate is always zero" and score well on tropis without learning any meteorology:
+368 208 rows, 20% of the domain, guaranteed correct.
+There is no equivalent rule to transfer to Florida, so it inflates one side of the comparison and does nothing for the other — and the cross-domain gap is the number this thesis reports.

 Distinct from the zero-hour question §4 settles: a quiet hour in an active cell is a real observation; a cell with no flash in seven years probably is not observed at all.
-Likely sea, or outside LDS range.
 Options: exclude such cells, exclude `lat`/`lon` as predictors, or keep both and declare the effect.
-Subtropis will have its own version along the Florida coastline.
+This is a `selection/` decision, not a `dataset/` one.

 **O-4 — Tier 1 ERA5 additions.** Seven candidate variables are drafted and
 their short names are in `era5.VARIABLE_SHORTNAME`, but `VARIABLES` still